Calling All High School Students: Apply to The Daily’s 8-Week, All-Remote Summer 2021 Journalism Workshop!

 Free Fridays lecture series

-Starting this September, we are also offering a series of FREE mini workshops open to the public, led by our top editors and section leaders!
+Since September 2020, we have offered a series of FREE mini workshops open to the public, led by our top editors and section leaders!
 Learn how to craft a great news lede, make graphics, create beautiful data visualizations in Flourish, draft a compelling opinion, and more!

 Our workshops are beginner-friendly, and no experience is required!
 Whether you’re a high school student with no prior journalism experience or an experienced writer who’s interested in picking up some new skills, our workshops are open to individuals of any skill level and background.